lch99310/SciCover_Summary/README.md

 ### 📅 Historical Archive
 Browse past cover stories by year and month to build your personal scientific reading timeline.

-### 💰 Zero-Cost Operation
-The entire site is deployed on **GitHub Pages** and utilizes the **GitHub Models API** free tier for summary generation, requiring no server costs or paid services.

 ---